HectorMaroto/HectorMaroto/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Technologies that I work with (for the time being): Java, JavaScript, HTML, CSS, Node.js, Express.js, TypeScript, Angular, Tailwind, SCSS.
+Technologies that I work with (for the time being): Java, JavaScript, HTML, CSS, Node.js, Express.js, TypeScript, Angular, Tailwind, SCSS, SQL.

 ---